sabof/project-explorer/README.md

     "j"        Next line
     "k"        Previous line
     "g"        refresh
-    "+"        Create file or directory
-    "-" & "d   Delete file or directory
+    "+"        Create file or directory (if the name ends with a slash) "-" & "d   Delete file or directory
     "c"        Copy file or directory
     "r"        Rename file or directory